fictionco/fiction/@docs/getting-started/introduction/index.md

 ## The Problem Factor Solves

-Building top-quality JavaScript apps is hard because there is too much reinventing of the wheel.
-Developers are forced to adopt too much code and things become complicated and brittle quickly.
-Months can be wasted developing, testing, and debugging code for boilerplate functionality that doesn't add distinct value to your app.
+Building quality JavaScript apps is hard.There is simply too much reinventing of the wheel.
+Developers are forced to adopt too much code and things become complicated quickly.
+Months can be wasted on boilerplate functionality that doesn't add distinct value to your app.

-The solution to this problem is to use a core framework to help you with best practices and structure; and then add or develop plugins to reach mission specific goals.
+The solution is using a core framework that helps you with best practices and structure; and then gives you the ability to easily add plugins or themes to reach your mission specific goals.
+Factor is here to help you with this.

 ## How Factor Is Different